Leadership & Managers

 → Share the need for social support for people who have returned from China or Europe or are worried about friends or relatives in the affected region.

-Here are some specific tips for building inclusion while working remotely:
+Specific tips for building inclusion while working remotely:

 1. Continue to pause and consider who isn’t “in the room.”
 When making big decisions or holding high-level meetings while remote, it can be easy to forget to include a diverse array of voices.
 Always consider who you might be forgetting.